 Go to Sitecore Launch Pad, you will see a huge Avalara Panel button See figure 2.0 on this document .
-Click on it and it will take you to your configuration panel See figure 3.0 on this document.
+Click on it and it will take you to your configuration panel See figure 6.0 on this document.

 Add all credentials and shipping address to the form on the panel and click save.

+You can configure the label text for a multilingual site by going to the path: “/sitecore/system/Modules/Avalara/AvalaraSettings”.
+See figure 3.0 below.

+You can also personalize error messages text that shows up when there is an issue by going to the path: “/sitecore/system/Modules/Avalara/AvaTaxMessages”.
+See figure 4.0 below.

-Click the "Test Connection button" If your configuration is all correct, you will get a response of success otherwise you will be notified.
+Click the "Test Connection button" If your configuration is all correct, you will get a response of success otherwise you will be notified of any issue.
+If you get success, all is set for your Tax calculation via AvaTax.

 You are ready to start using it.